Beehive Centre Planning Update

 Carol’s relationship with preloved fashion stretches back many years, as a young single parent she would dress her children in items from jumble sales out of economic necessity but never resented doing it.
 Jumble sales gave way to charity shops and styles change but, although she found herself on a firmer footing financially, she refused to buy distressed jeans with holes and grunge shirts at high street prices.

-Mill Road EcoChic will showcase clothes and accessories from Mill Road’s charity and vintage shops on the catwalk, alongside local designers who specialise in sustainable fashion.
+Mill Road EcoChic showcased clothes and accessories from Mill Road’s charity and vintage shops on the catwalk, alongside local designers who specialise in sustainable fashion.

-The show will offer a unique and memorable celebration of creativity and sustainability, reflecting the diversity and independence of Cambridge’s distinctive Mill Road neighbourhood.
-Featuring stylish, exciting finds curated by enthusiastic fashionistas and modelled by local real people.
+The show offered a unique and memorable celebration of creativity and sustainability, reflecting the diversity and independence of Cambridge’s distinctive Mill Road neighbourhood, featuring stylish, exciting finds curated by enthusiastic fashionistas and modelled by local real people.

-Stylish, exci????ng finds curated by enthusias????c fashionistas and modelled by local real people.
+Stylish, exciting finds curated by enthusiastic fashionistas and modelled by local real people.

-• enjoy a spectacular catwalk fashion show featuring clothes from Mill Road’s fabulous charity and vintage shops
+• a spectacular catwalk fashion show featuring clothes from Mill Road’s fabulous charity and vintage shops

-• stay fuelled with pizzas from Scot’ts All Day and drinks from Bacchanalia.
+• food & drink – pizzas from Scott’s All Day and drinks from Bacchanalia.

 For full details and to book tickets, click through to the Mill Road Fringe’s Mill Road EcoChic Fashion Show page.